SiverDX/quality_food/README.md

 (De)compacting recipes are handled separately from this tag

+There is a config for recipes (`no_quality_recipe`) with default values of some (de)compacting blocks
+- These entries will not roll for quality when crafting (since the results can be crafted back and forth)

 ---

 For compatibility’s sake certain blocks (and their item variant) are supported in a broader way than needed